Shaped by Service

 Coming Together in Service

-Although these four are from different places, for 10 months they are living and serving together in Boston through The Lutheran Church—Missouri Synod’s (LCMS) Lutheran Young Adult Corps.
+Although they are from different places, for 10 months they are living and serving together in Boston through The Lutheran Church—Missouri Synod’s (LCMS) Lutheran Young Adult Corps.
 The program provides young adults (ages 18–26) with long-term service opportunities in urban ministry settings around the country.
 Those interested can choose between the 10-week summer program and the 10-month gap year.

 The program currently has “houses” of four participants in three different cities: St. Louis, New Orleans (which shares its participants with Baton Rouge) and Boston.